 - Work; however, do not open a conversation with “What do you do?”

 - Swiss neutrality.

-- Switzerland’s role during both world wars.
+- Switzerland’s role in both world wars.

 - The Swiss military.